Contact

 Martin Funda, violin Johanna Staemmler, violin Teresa Schwamm-Biskamp, viola Peter-Philipp Staemmler, violoncello

-Winning the ARD International Competition in 2012 (also sweeping all other prizes including the audience prize) propelled the Armida Quartet on to the international concert platform.
-After concerts and radio recordings as BBC New Generation Artists (2014-16) and subsequently as ECHO Rising Stars (2016/17), the musicians have established themselves as regular guests in the best-known chamber music halls in Europe, Asia, and the USA.
-In addition to regular appearances at European festivals such as the Festspiele Mecklenburg-Vorpommern and the Rheingau Musik Festival, the quartet has enjoyed great success at the Concertgebouw Amsterdam, the Berlin Philharmonie, and London's Wigmore Hall, among others.
-Highlights of the 2023/24 season include concerts in the Laeisz Hall in Hamburg, the Auditorio Madrid, Wigmore Hall in London, the Schwetzingen SWR Festival, the Bach Festival Leipzig, and the Mecklenburg-Vorpommern Festival.
+Since their spectacular success at the 2012 ARD International Music Competition, where the quartet was awarded first prize, the audience prize and six other special prizes, the ensemble has embarked on a unique career.
+After concerts and radio recordings as BBC New Generation Artists (2014-16) and subsequently as ECHO Rising Stars (2016/17), the musicians have made a name for themselves in the most famous chamber music halls in Europe, Asia and the USA.
+In addition to appearances at major European festivals such as the Rheingau Music Festival, the Schwetzingen SWR Festival, the Beethovenfest Bonn and the Mecklenburg-Vorpommern Festival, the quartet has enjoyed great success at the Concertgebouw Amsterdam, the Berlin Philharmonie and London's Wigmore Hall, among others.

 This biography is to be reproduced without any changes, omissions, or additions, unless expressly authorised by the artist management.